Degree requirements

 Completed applications must be submitted through online application system (LLM in Human Rights) by the deadline.

-In no more than 500 words, please explain your reasons for applying to the program, how the program will help you achieve your personal and/or professional goals, and why you believe to be a suitable applicant (you may notably wish to explain how you would contribute to the success of the program and the academic life at the Department of Legal Studies more generally)
+- In no more than 500 words, please explain your reasons for applying to the program, how the program will help you achieve your personal and/or professional goals, and why you believe to be a suitable applicant.
+You may notably wish to explain how you would contribute to the success of the program and the academic life at the Department of Legal Studies more generally as well as indicate the topic that you intend to devote your master’s thesis to, explaining your interest in the relevant subject.

 NOTE: Late submission of required documents is not possible, and incomplete applications may lead to early stage rejection.